 We Want Your Small Business to Thrive

 In St. Joseph, there are many ways to help small businesses.
 In addition to the programming and services offered with a Chamber membership, other entities have other avenues to provide small business support.
-Start-ups or those thinking of joining the small business world often seek advice from either the Missouri Western State University Center for Entrepreneurship or Northwest Missouri State University’s Small Business Development Center.
-Both offices provide services for free.
-For more information on the Center for Entrepreneurship, scroll down or see this site.
+Start-ups or those thinking of joining the small business world often seek advice from Northwest Missouri State University’s Small Business Development Center, which offers its services for free through the SBA.
 For more on the SBDC, which has an office in the Chamber, see below.
-The Chamber also has an entire website and library for helpful articles to help you and your small business.

 Small Business Development Center